surfman-k/100DaysOfMLCode/README.md

 Day 7: Learning how to handle missing values using three different approaches.
 Comparing the effectiveness of these approaches on any given dataset.

 Day 8: Learning about categorical data and one hot encoding.
 The world is filled with categorical data so this is very important to help me master machine learning and data science!

+Day 9: XGBoost, the leading model for working with standard tabular data.